Psoriasis Treatments

 • Quick and Convenient: Sessions are fast and efficient, easily fitting into your busy schedule.

-• Insurance Coverage: Recognizing the efficacy of Excimer Laser therapy, most insurance plans cover this treatment, making it accessible and affordable.
+• Insurance Coverage: Recognizing the efficacy of Excimer Lamp therapy, most insurance plans cover this treatment, making it accessible and affordable.

 Learn more about the EXCI30 laser with these FAQs provided by Aerolase.